IBS – Irritable Bowel SyndromeFebruary 6, 2018

 What You Don’t Know About IBS

-IBS, or Irritable Bowel Syndrome, is a condition that involves various symptoms such as constipation, diarrhea, bloating, excessive bowel gas, and sharp abdominal pain.
+IBS, or Irritable Bowel Syndrome, is a condition that involves various symptoms such as constipation, diarrhea, bloating, excessive bowel gas, vomiting and sharp abdominal pain.
 You may have all or a combination of these symptoms.

 Low hydrochloric acid production in the stomach